 My 2 day trip to Kingston ends here as I go back to the Delta Waterfront Hotel to pack, check-out and take the Via Rail back to Toronto!

-Hope this guide helps you plan out your trip to Kingston, Ontario!
+Hope this guide helps you decide on things to do, where to eat and stay in Kingston, Ontario!
 You can follow exactly what I did, or change them up to suit your preferences!
 Either way, I’m sure you’ll have a great time like I did!

 - You might also like: 8 Stops To Make On Niagara Parks as a Travelling Foodie